John A. Knauss Marine Policy Fellowship

 How to Submit an Application

-• Students should submit applications to a State Sea Grant Program Office and not submit information directly into Grants.gov.
+- Students should submit applications to a State Sea Grant Program Office and not submit information directly into eRA grant system.

-• Submit the application PDF by email to Mia Zwolinski, Texas Sea Grant Research Coordinator, at: mzwolinski@tamu.edu.
-Applications should be received by Thursday, February 15, 2024, 5:00 PM CST, no exceptions.
+- Submit an application consisting of one PDF document containing the six required elements listed below, to Mia Zwolinski, Texas Sea Grant Research Coordinator, at: mzwolinski@tamu.edu.
+Applications should be received by Wednesday, February 19, 2025, 5:00 PM CST.
+This is a firm deadline.
 An email submission receipt will be provided to the applicant.

-• It is not necessary to contact the Director of Texas Sea Grant for the Director Letter of Support; this letter is not required at the application stage.
+- Do not contact the Director of Texas Sea Grant for the Director Letter of Support; this letter is not required at the application stage; the Research Coordinator will reach out to the applicant as noted below, week of March 3rd, to prepare for scheduling meetings for development of the Director Letter of Support.

-• Texas A&M Sponsored Research Services will complete the Grants.gov application file and submit the selected applications via Grants.gov by 5:00 p.m.
-CST on March 28, 2024.
+- Texas A&M Sponsored Research Services will complete the eRA application file and submit the selected applications via eRA grant system by 5:00 p.m.
+CST by April 16, 2025.

 Application Elements Required